curtisalexander/readstat-rs/README.md

 ### Long Term
 Uncertain of the long term goals of this repository.
 Possibilities include:
 - Completing and publishing the `readstat-sys` crate
-- Building a Rust library &mdash; `readstat` &mdash; that allows a Rust programmer to work with `sas7bdat` files
+- Building a Rust library &mdash; `readstat` &mdash; that allows Rust programmers to work with `sas7bdat` files
 - Developing a command line tool that expands the functionality made available by the [readstat](https://github.com/WizardMac/ReadStat#command-line-usage) command line tool
 - Develop a command line tool that performs transformations from `sas7bdat` to other file types
     - `arrow`